Student Expression

 What counts as interfering with the rights of others under the First Amendment?
 How is this different from California Education Code Section 48907?

 But under California law, if you attend a public or charter school, your speech is more protected.
-Education Code 48907 allows your school to limit speech that interferes with others’ rights only if it’s false and could harm another person’s reputation.
-Education Code 48907 also allows your school to restrict obscene speech, but not vulgar speech.
+Education Code 48907 allows your school to restrict obscene speech, but not vulgar speech.
 For example, you may use curse words to express yourself, but you can’t share sexually explicit material or spread embarrassing false information about someone.
-Beyond this, as mentioned earlier, your school can only restrict your speech if you encourage others to disrupt the school, violate school rules, or participate in illegal activities.
+Beyond this, as mentioned earlier, your school can restrict your speech if it is false and could harm another person’s reputation, or if it incites others to disrupt the school, violate school rules, or participate in illegal activities.

 If schools can limit free speech to prevent “hostile environments,” what counts as a hostile environment?